Onlineberatung/documentation/docs/general/git-workflow.md

 We recommend using the command line tool [Commitizen](http://commitizen.github.io/cz-cli/) in order to comply with this convention without much effort.

-To ensure that all commits are conform to the convention, we trigger the commit message linter [Commitlint](https://github.com/conventional-changelog/commitlint) with the tool [Husky](https://github.com/typicode/husky) on git hook (before each commit).
+To ensure that all commits are conform to the convention, we trigger the commit message linter [Commitlint](https://github.com/conventional-changelog/commitlint) with the tool [Husky](https://github.com/typicode/husky) on the "pre-commit" git hook.

 ## Version management